 In this new context, the basic intention behind the notion of inconsistency with respect to a formula is such that a set of formulae X is said to be inconsistent with respect to a formula if the formula along with its complement formula cause direct contradiction.
-In the earlier case [1], complement of a formula is obtained only by adding one negation before it.
-Here, complement of a formula $\neg\beta$ is not necessarily $\neg\neg\beta$ ; rather it is $\beta$ .
-That is if $\beta$ , $\neg\beta$ both follow from X then X is inconsistent with respect to both $\beta$ and $\neg\beta$ , as each of these formulae is a complement of the other.
-In order to capture this intention an unary operator $\prime$ over formulae has been introduced in the following way. $\alpha' = \beta$ if $\alpha = \neg \beta$ for some $\beta$ and $= \neg \alpha$ , otherwise.
+In the earlier case [1], complement of a formula $\neg \beta$ is not necessarily $\neg \neg \beta$; rather it is β .
+That is if β , $\neg \beta$ both follow from X then X is inconsistent with respect to both β and $\neg \beta$, as each of these formulae is a complement of the other.
+In order to capture this intention an unary operator \prime over formulae has been introduced in the following way. $\alpha' = \beta$ if $\alpha = \neg \beta$ for some β and $\alpha = \beta$, otherwise.

-The notion viz., 'inconsistency with respect to a formula' is now defined as $(X, \alpha) \in ParaINCONS'$ if both $\alpha$ , $\alpha'$ follow from X. It can be shown that the above problem is resolved in the context of ParaINCONS' which is defined in terms of an operator which maps every formula to its complement by adding or deleting the connective negation in front of a formula.
+The notion viz., 'inconsistency with respect to a formula' is now defined as $(X,\alpha) \in ParaINCONS'$ if both α , α' follow from X. It can be shown that the above problem is resolved in the context of ParaINCONS' which is defined in terms of an operator which maps every formula to its complement by adding or deleting the connective negation in front of a formula.
 In this paper we propose two sets of axioms characterizing the notion of inconsistency (ParaINCONS') and its corresponding notion of consequence, and show that these two sets of axioms are equivalent.
 Apart from this, we shall explore the interrelation between ParaINCONS and ParaINCONS', and show that this new axiomatization is no more restricted to those paraconsistent logics which have double negation property.

-S. Dutta, M.K.
+1. S. Dutta, M.K.
 Chakraborty, "Negation and Paraconsistent Logics", Logica Universalis, Vol-5, No. 1, March 12, 2011 165-176.

-Francicleber Martins Ferreira
+Francicleber Martins Ferreira Brazil

-Brazil